 Okay, this is a VERY long list.
 And it’s filled with important people, like politicians, academics and nobel prize winners.
-But we’ve narrowed it down to those we think you’d appreciate most.
+But we’ve narrowed it down to those we think you’d find most interesting (for one reason or another).
 And we’ve included people who attended both the Morningside Heights and Washington Heights campuses.
-Here is a VERY partial list of famous people who went to Columbia University!
+Here is a very partial list of famous people who went to Columbia University.

 Chelsea Clinton graduated from the Mailman School of Public Health in 2010, and began teaching grad school classes there in 2012.